-12 Is antitrust law applied differently when the agreement containing the vertical restraint also contains provisions granting intellectual property rights (IPRs)?
+14 Is antitrust law applied differently when the agreement containing the vertical restraint also contains provisions granting intellectual property rights (IPRs)?

 Restraints involving intellectual property are analysed under the same principles of antitrust that are applied in other contexts.
-The DoJ and FTC have jointly issued Antitrust Guidelines for the Licensing of Intellectual Property (www.usdoj.gov/atr/public/guidelines/0558. htm), which lays out three general principles that guide the agencies antitrust analysis in the context of intellectual property.
+The DoJ and FTC have jointly issued Antitrust Guidelines for the Licensing of Intellectual Property (www.usdoj.gov/atr/public/guidelines/0558. htm), which lays out three general principles that guide the agencies' antitrust analysis in the context of intellectual property.
 First, the FTC and DoJ regard intellectual property as essentially comparable to any other form of property.
 Second, the agencies do not presume that IPRs, particularly in the form of patents, create market power.
+Illinios Tool Works Inc v Independent Ink, 548 US 28, 42-43 (2006) (holding that there should be no presumption that a patent confers market power on the patentee).
 And finally, the FTC and DoJ recognise that, often, intellectual property licensing allows firms to combine complementary factors of production and, as such, is generally pro-competitive.